denisecase/basic-hadoop-on-windows/README.md

 ## Start up YARN

+Start your namenode and datanode services as shown above.

-Open PowerShell as an Administrator in sbin and run (no spaces):
+Open PowerShell as an Administrator in C:\hadoop-3.2.1\sbin and run (no spaces):

 ```PowerShell
 .\start-yarn.cmd